antonio-malcolm/corgi-scripts/README.md

 Corgi Scripts is a library of executable shell scripts, reusable shell functions, and Openbox pipemenus.
 It is authored with a focus on portability, reusability, and POSIX compliance.
 Library functions are both semantic and well-documented.
+Both the library functions and the Openbox menus generated from them are *highly performant, even with large sets of data*.

 Executables are located under *bin*
 Library functions (used by the executables) are located under *lib*